NetherCubeMC/.github/profile/README.md

 ### Who We Are

-We're a small upcoming Minecraft: Bedrock Edition minigames server made for the fun of our players.
+We're a small upcoming Minecraft: Bedrock Edition minigames server.
 Games will include SkyWars, TnTRun, Build Battle, Murder Mystery, and much more in the future!
 We cannot wait to show you what we've been working on. ✨

 ### Our Team